leanprover/fp-lean/functional-programming-lean/src/type-classes/coercion.md

 ## Positive Numbers

-For example, every positive number corresponds to a natural number.
+Every positive number corresponds to a natural number.
 The function `Pos.toNat` that was defined earlier converts a `Pos` to the corresponding `Nat`:
 ```lean
 {{#example_decl Examples/Classes.lean posToNat}}